wesovilabs/templatizer/README.md

 ## Templatizer in action

 1. The web browser will be automatically opened when we execute `templatizer`.
-As was mentioned earlier, the port,  in which we can access the web application, can be whichever available port on your local machines.
+As was mentioned earlier, the port,  in which we can access the web application, can be whichever available port on the machine.

-2. Enter the values of the template repository
+2. We must enter the values of the template repository.
+We can configure private repositories.

 ![Templatizer](docs/templatizer-step1.png)

+* SSH connection will be supported in [the next release](https://github.com/wesovilabs/templatizer/issues/3).

-3. Click on the button `Next` and fill the defined variables for this template.
+1. Click on the button `Next` and fill the defined variables for this template.

 ![Templatizer](docs/templatizer-step3.png)